Labirintami/doc/docs/colorpicker/api/colorpicker_palette_config.md

 title: palette
 ---

-@short:
+@short: contains arrays of colors you want to show in a colorpicker

-contains arrays of colors you want to show in a colorpicker
+@signature: paletteOnly?: boolean;

-@type: array
+@default: false

 @example:
 var colorpicker = new dhx.Colorpicker("colorpicker_container", {